-Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, NRSC Non-Div 3 Elective, Social Sciences 212 Development Anthropology Sociocultural change, development, and modernization in both Western society and the Third World are examined in terms of theory and practice.
+Attributes: Social Sciences

+212 Development Anthropology

+Sociocultural change, development, and modernization in both Western society and the Third World are examined in terms of theory and practice.
 Emphasis is on the planning, administration, and evaluation of development projects in agriculture, energy, education, health, and nutrition.
 The increasingly important role of professional anthropologists and anthropological data is examined in the context of government policies and international business.

 Offered every other year.

-Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, Social Sciences 214 Ecological Anthropology An examination of human adaption to changing environments with an emphasis on systems analysis.
+Attributes: Appropriate for First-Year, Social Sciences 214 Ecological Anthropology An examination of human adaption to changing environments with an emphasis on systems analysis.
 Special attention to development and current environmental problems.
 Offered every other year.

-Attributes: ANTH Cultural Anth Elective, ARCH Area B Elective, Appropriate for First-Year, ENST Society (ESSO), Social Sciences 216 Medical Anthropology Comparative analysis of health, illness, and nutrition within environmental and sociocultural contexts.
+Attributes: ARCH Area B Elective, Appropriate for First-Year, ENST Society (ESSO), Social Sciences 216 Medical Anthropology Comparative analysis of health, illness, and nutrition within environmental and sociocultural contexts.
 Evolution and geographical distribution of disease, how different societies have learned to cope with illness, and the ways traditional and modern medical systems interact.
 Offered every other year.